Exploring the Forecasting Model (Intermediate Data Mining Tutorial)

 Now that you have built the forecasting mining model, you can explore the results by using the Mining Model Viewer tab of Data Mining Designer.
 The Microsoft Time Series Viewer contains two tabs: Charts and Model.

-The forecasting mining model that you built describes sales of products in three different regions—Europe, North America, and the Pacific—for the years 2005-2010.
-Therefore, the Microsoft Time Series algorithm creates a time series model that contains multiple trees, each tree containing a different combination of region, product, and predictable attribute.
+The forecasting mining model that you built describes sales of products in three different regions—Europe, North America, and the Pacific for the years 2001-2004.
+Accordingly, the Microsoft Time Series algorithm creates one time series model that contains multiple trees, each tree containing a different combination of region, product, and predictable attribute.

-Each of the tabs in the viewer displays a different view of the information in the complete time series model.
+Each of the tabs in the viewer gives you a different view of the information in the complete time series model.

 Generic Content View